mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Displays the user's final score and their highest score so far for this game session.
 - If the user's score for this game beats an existing top ten leaderboard high score, the user's score is added to the leaderboard and the leaderboard is printed to the terminal (after a few seconds delay to give the user time to read the text on screen.)
 - Pauses and displays a message for the user to press any key to start a new game or the ESC key to end the game.
-- If the user starts a new game, their name and high score for their gaming session is carried over to the new game.
+- If the user starts a new game, their name and high score for their gaming session are carried over to the new game.
 - User stories covered: 1, 3, 4, 5, 7, 9, 10, 11, 12, 14

 <details><summary>Screenshots</summary>